 Behavioral alpha can be maximized in the following ways:

-- Targeting the appropriate portfolio instead of the optimal portfolio.
+- The suboptimal portfolio you can stick with is better than the optimal portfolio you can’t stick with.
+Targeting the appropriate portfolio instead of the optimal portfolio.

-- Understanding the alpha paradox and ditching Wall Street’s sales pitch that sells the hope of market beating returns in exchange for the guarantee of higher fees.
+- Alpha isn’t part of a good financial plan.
+Understanding the alpha paradox and ditching Wall Street’s sales pitch that sells the hope of market beating returns in exchange for the guarantee of higher fees.

 - Having realistic investment expectations.

-- Building reasonable financial goals across realistic time horizons.
+- Start with a planning based foundation.
+Building reasonable financial goals across realistic time horizons.

-- Establishing a personalized understanding of your risk profile.
+- Customize, customize, customize.
+Establishing a personalized understanding of your risk profile.